tango-controls/rfc/4/README.md

 An Attribute MUST have associated following static metadata:
 * *name*, a string identifying the Attribute.
   It MUST be unique [^1] among all Attributes of a particular device.
-  It MAY contain any character (including multi-byte characters).
   See `<attribute-name>` specification below,
 * *data type*, an enumeration describing the type of the data (X/DataTypes),
 * *data format*, an enumeration describing the dimension of the data